vizicist/palette/doc/building.md

 <p>

 - Install mingw64 to get the gcc compiler.
-The last time I installed it from https://github.com/niXman/mingw-builds-binaries, and it was necessary to download the "online installer" and execute it from the Explorer, selecting "more info" to allow installation of an unsigned package.
-You'll want the 13.1.0 version, 64 bit architecture, posix thread model, and ucrt runtime.
+The last time I installed it from https://github.com/niXman/mingw-builds-binaries, and it may be necessary to download the "online installer" and execute it from the Explorer, selecting "more info" to allow installation of an unsigned package.
+The version I'm using is the 13.1.0 version, 64 bit architecture, posix thread model, and ucrt runtime.

 - In Visual Studio Code, click on the "extensions marketplace" icon (four little squares) on the left side.
   In the "Search Extensions" field, enter "go", and install the Go language support.